Analysis

 Average True Range (ATR)

-Technical indicator that measures volatility by calculating the average range between high and low prices over a period.
+Technical indicator that measures volatility by calculating the average range between high and low prices.

 Using Volatility to Your Advantage